hobsRKM/LaravelRealTimeChat/README.md

     Create a folder 'fusionmate'
     $ git clone https://github.com/yuvaraj-mudaliar/fusionmate.git
       into fusionmate folder

 **Step 2**

     $ cd  /path_to/fusionmate/ && composer install
-    $ cd  /path_to/fusionmate/app/config

       Create database 'fusionmate' in Mysql

 **Step 3**
 Go to root of project and open database config and fill in mysql credentials and database name